FREQUENTLY ASKED QUESTIONS

 Q: Can a funeral director refuse to embalm or charge more to embalm the remains of a person?

-Q: Can the funeral director refuse to let me view the body if even only briefly?
+Q: Can the funeral director refuse to let me view the body if even for only a brief?

 A: The funeral director may advise against viewing the body, but the customer has the right to view the body briefly.
 If the viewing is prolonged, the funeral director may consider it to be a visitation and charge a fee.